kuzzleio/documentation-old/src/plugins-reference/plugins-features/adding-authentication-strategy.md

   }

   /**
-   * Provided to the Passport strategy as verify function
+   * Provided to the Passport.js strategy as verify function
    * Should return the kuid if the user can authentify
    * or an object with the login failure reason as message attribute *
    * @param {KuzzleRequest} request
-   * @param {*[]} credentials - provided arguments depends on the Passport strategy
+   * @param {*[]} credentials - provided arguments depends on the Passport.js strategy
    * @returns {Promise<string|{message: string}>}
    */
   verify (request, ...credentials) {